SuluJulianto/password-generator/README.md

 ## C

 ### Overview
-The C version uses imperative programming with the `PasswordGenerator` struct.
-It follows a procedural style for password generation.
+The C version employs imperative programming with the `PasswordGenerator` struct, following a procedural style for password generation.

 ### Functions
-- **createPasswordGenerator():** Creates a `PasswordGenerator` struct with specified counts.
+- **createPasswordGeneratorWithSymbols():** Creates a `PasswordGenerator` struct with specified counts for symbols.
+- **generatePasswordWithoutSymbols():** Generates a password without symbols.
-- **generatePassword():** Generates a password with symbols, characters, uppercase letters, digits, and shuffled for enhanced security.
+- **generatePasswordWithNumbersOnly():** Generates a password with exactly 6 digits.

 ### Demonstration
 Usage examples demonstrate the straightforward approach to password generation.